 Not all cannabis formulations are equal for medical use.
 What are the differences?
 Which would have the most benefits for cancer patients?
 Let’s get right to it:

 4 Things to Look for When Choosing the Best CBD Oil

 When looking for the best CBD oil, cancer patients specifically should keep the FLOW criteria in mind:

 CBD oil made from the flowers of the cannabis plant is optimal for cancer patients.
 On the contrary, hemp-derived oil mostly uses the stalks of the plant and is less potent for medical use.

 Why is flower-derived CBD better than hemp oil?

 Flower-derived CBD oil usually contains the greatest concentration of cannabinoids, the medicinal components of the cannabis plant.
+Therefore, full-spectrum oils made from cannabis flowers have the most healing benefits.
 Unlike Hemp, the flowers may have up to 0.3% of THC.
-THC also provides numerous benefits for cancer, and at this low concentration should not be intoxicating.
+THC also provides numerous cancer benefits, and this low concentration should not be intoxicating.

 Cannabis clinician Elisabeth Mack, RN, shares the main benefits of using CBD and THC:

 - Helps suppress nausea and vomiting from chemo and radiation